No news from Calls for Participation

 Escola Massana’s educational programmes encompass three conceptual areas: Visual Arts, Applied Arts and Design, for three educational levels:

-- Massana Superior: A Bachelor’s Degree in Art and Design, a Postgraduate Diploma Applied Contemporary Arts and eight Short Cycles (Advanced Vocational Training).
+- Massana Superior: A Bachelor’s Degree in Art and Design, a Postgraduate Diploma Applied Contemporary Arts and eight Short Cycles (CFGS – Diploma in Higher Education in Plastic Arts and Design).

 - Massana Permanent: Continuous training consisting of beginners, specialist and post-graduate courses, leading to non-official qualifications.